Skip to main content

 Refrigerators

-Heat transfer refers to the movement of thermal energy from one object to another, which occurs until thermal equilibrium is reached.
-The specific heat capacity is the amount of heat required to change the temperature of a unit mass of a substance by one degree Celsius.
-For water, this value is approximately 4.18 J/g°C, which is crucial for calculating how much energy is needed to cool the bottles from 31°C to 5°C.
+Specific heat capacity is the amount of heat required to change the temperature of a unit mass of a substance by one degree Celsius.
+For water, this value is approximately 4.18 J/g°C. This concept is crucial for calculating the total heat energy needed to cool the water bottles from 31°C to 5°C.

 Recommended video: